scalable-react/scalable-react-boilerplate/README.md

 The nice thing about Flow is that you can gradually introduce it into your app, much like we have done with the example code of this boilerplate.
 You can see a couple of examples of Flow in use in the project in the components directory.
 If this is not a feature you desire, then do not add the `// @flow` comment in any files.

 We have provided library definitions within the [`config/flow-typed`](https://github.com/RyanCCollins/scalable-react-boilerplate/tree/master/config/flow-typed) folder and have also provided some useful configuration within the `.flowconfig` file.

+## Performance Optimizations
+This framework takes performance very seriously and includes a whole slew of performance optimizations out of the box.
+We have benchmarked the initial time to first byte at under 20ms!
+Below is a brief enumeration of the main performance optimizations we employ by default.

+1. Webpack code chunking

+2. Lazy React Router Route Loading

+3. Serverside Rendering

+4. Reselect
+  - Memoization and React.PureComponent

+5. GraphQL
+  - GraphQL increases performance by eliminating expensive over-fetching

+6. Service Worker / Offline First
+  - The only requirement to go offline first is using SSL.

+7. Immutable JS
+  - Immutable JS is installed by default, but not used in the example application.
+By combining React.PureComponent, reselect and immutable.js, you will get some serious rendering performance enhancements.

 # Documentation